-542 5.
-Discussion
+5. Discussion

-In section 5.1 we discuss the structural features associated with the Campo Felice and Cama normal 543 544 fault zones, affecting the same carbonate rocks with different cumulated throws (Table 1).
-In section 5.2 we interpret the main the deformation mechanisms active during sliding in the fault slip zones 545 (Table 1).
-Geomorphological evidence supporting the hypothesis that currently the Cama normal fault 546 547 represents the upper emergence of the shear zone associated with the lateral spreading (DSGD) of Mt.
-D'Ocre Range is also discussed.
-In fact, as in the typical case of laterally spreading DGSDs, the 548 549 basal shear zone does not crop out (Varnes, 1978; Hutchinson, 1988; Agliardi et al., 2001, 2012; Crosta et al., 2013; Dramis and smile-valvo, 1994; Discenza et al., 2021).
-550
+In section 5.1 we discuss the structural features associated with the Campo Felice and Cama normal fault zones, affecting the same carbonate rocks with different cumulated throws (Table 1).
+In section 5.2 we interpret the main the deformation mechanisms active during sliding in the fault slip zones (Table 1).
+We further discuss the geomorphological evidence supporting the hypothesis that currently the Cama normal fault represents the upper emergence of the basal shear zone associated with the lateral spreading (DSGD) of Mt.
+D'Ocre Range.
+In fact, as for most of the lateral spreading DGSDs, the basal shear zone does not crop out (Varnes, 1978; Hutchinson, 1988; Agliardi et al., 2001, 2012; Dramis and smile-valvo, 1994; Discenza and Esposito, 2021).

-552 5.1 Meso-structural proprieties of the Campo Felice and Cama faults
+5.1.
+Macro-structural proprieties of the Campo Felice and Cama faults